PineDevelopment/PineDevelopment/README.md

 ### 🌲 A Little About Me
 - **✨ My hobbies include:** Skating, Hiking and Game Development
-- **🛠️ Currently working on:** Pine Engine - A private in-house game engine written purely in Pascal.
+- **🛠️ Currently working on:** Pine Engine - A private in-house game engine written purely in Object Pascal.
 - **🌱 Currently learning:** Linear Algebra

 ### Stuff I Use